ForgeRock/fr-obri-exercise/README.md

 - Download the latest intellij version (ultimate)
 - Open the project with intellij (you will need to open it as an existing maven project)

-Note.
-You'll need to unregister your TPP to run the tests if it's already registered.

 ### Setup the google chrome driver

 Our functional tests use Selenium, which requires a google chrome driver to run.